LeTanque/teach-react/README.md

 ## Instructions
 There are two branches here.
 Finished and master.
 Master is the bare bones app.
 Finished includes everything we worked on in the live demo.

+To view the demo app progress, checkout the branch like this:

+`git checkout finished`

 ---

 ### The API base URL